Device Fingerprinting on Mobile: What Platforms Actually Check

 This is the deeper reason behind the emulator problem.
 It is not just that platforms “hate emulators.”
 It is that emulators force too many parts of the mobile environment to be simulated.

-Then review the operating-cost split between local farms and cloud delivery.
+The operating-cost split between local farms and cloud delivery documents the operating-model comparison.

 What stronger mobile infrastructure looks like